 Zuckerberg loses more than US$15 billion in record Facebook fall

-REUTERS: Facebook Chief Executive Mark Zuckerberg's fortune took a more than US$15 billion hit on Thursday (Jul 26), as the social media company suffered the biggest one-day wipeout in US stock market history a day after executives forecast years of lower profit margins.
+Facebook chief executive Mark Zuckerberg's fortune took a more than US$15 billion hit on Thursday (Jul 26), as the social media company suffered the biggest one-day wipeout in US stock market history a day after executives forecast years of lower profit margins.

 At least 16 brokerages cut their price targets on Facebook after Chief Financial Officer David Wehner startled an otherwise routine call with analysts by saying the company faced a multi-year squeeze on its business margins.